wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 	}

-Afther that, you to create the object you will register and export for your plugin, its properties being the functions that will help the user manage your device on the Wyliodrin Studio platform:
+After that, you will create the object you will register and export for your plugin, its properties being the functions that will help the user manage your device on the Wyliodrin Studio platform:

 **defaultIcon**: correlates a default icon to a device that doesn't have any particular image already attached